I received an email that spawned an interesting conversation. I’ll share it here. Henry wrote:

 I congratulate this reader for his astute conclusion.
 Gurus are human.
 I’ve shared plenty about my own challenges, even in spite of the pedestal on which some of my readers have placed me, and hope this conversation helps others view leaders in the proper light.

 We should learn what we can from them, but ultimately we must all learn to enlist and trust the guidance that comes from God directly.
-Sometimes that guidance leads us to a guru – but I don’t think that it was ever meant to be a final destination.
+Sometimes that guidance leads us to a guru – but I rarely think it was ever meant to be a final destination.
 Each mentor or guru is there to help us get past our present obstacles, or move us through to the next level of happiness or success.

 Whatever the case may be, trust that when the student is ready, the teacher will always appear.
 As students, it’s our job to keep growing, learning, and preparing ourselves for our next teacher.